AndyRong921/Project-Simulation_An-optimization-Plan-for-urban-transportation-network-planning/README.md

 This project presents a comprehensive evaluation and optimization model for the transportation system in Baltimore, USA.
 Leveraging graph theory, this study establishes a network model and proposes a specific model for the bus network to address challenges posed by the city's transportation infrastructure, particularly following the collapse of the Francis Scott Key Bridge.
 <img width="4144" height="2761" alt="image" src="https://github.com/user-attachments/assets/c25f6e4f-bb7a-4941-b44b-3df5d3eb5283" />

+## 🌐 interactive bus map (website)

+We have also developed an interactive website for visualizing the changes in the density of people flow around bus stops.

+** Access Method: **
+1. Download the file named 'bus_map_with_legend.html' from this repository.
+2. On your computer, open this file with any modern browser (such as Chrome, Firefox, Safari).
+3. It can be viewed and interacted with.

+---

 ## 🛠️ Project Methodology